ThreadSchedule 1.0.0

 Windows ARM64: Not currently covered by GitHub-hosted runners, requires self-hosted runner for testing.

-MinGW: MinGW-w64 provides full Windows API support including thread naming (Windows 10+).
+MinGW: MinGW-w64 (MSYS2) ships GCC 15 and provides full Windows API support including thread naming (Windows 10+).

 Quick Start